dd86k/ddos/README.md

 # Compiling the project

 ## Requirements
-All these tools are available for free.
+All the required tools are available for free.

 - LDC (LLVM D Compiler)
   - It was possible with GDC but there is Intel-styled inline assembler.